 If you are starting to feel overwhelmed about embarking on your search for the ideal representation of your love and commitment, don't worry.
 We've created a user-friendly shopping guide to take the stress out of the whole engagement ring search.
 Here’s everything you need to know to get the perfect ring your love will treasure forever.

 Know the 4Cs: Cut, Carat, Clarity, and Color

-You've probably heard of the "Four C's," the official diamond grading system that's made its way into the mainstream.
-Here's a quick decoder on what each "C" is and how you can use that knowledge to locate the best diamond for your budget:
+You've probably heard of the "Four Cs," the official diamond grading system that has made its way into the mainstream.
+Here's a quick decoder on what each "C" stands for and how you can use that knowledge to locate the best diamond for your budget.

 The size or weight of a diamond is measured in carats.
 The average diamond in an engagement ring is one carat, or 200 milligrams (about the size of an Advil tablet).
 By contrast, Kim K’s infamous stolen emerald-cut weighed 20 carats—and reportedly cost $4.5 million.

-Even a perfect-looking stone can have flaws—a.k.a. inclusions—tiny black or white flecks or lines that occur naturally as the diamond forms in the earth over millions of years.
-These minute imperfections determine clarity, which is rated on an intricate scale from flawless to included.
-The smaller, fewer, and less visible the inclusions, the higher the price.
+Even a perfect-looking stone can have flaws, which are otherwise known as inclusions.
+These are tiny black or white flecks or lines that occur naturally as the diamond forms in the earth over millions of years.
+These minute imperfections determine clarity, which is graded by the number, intensity, and position of inclusions.
+The smaller, fewer, and less visible the inclusions, the higher the clarity.